apache/servicecomb-website/_users/dynamic-config.md

        token: testtoken
        refreshInterval: 10
    ```
-​	Configuration `cse.config.client.serverUri` is the portal address of Apollo configuration center just the same as `apollo.config.serverUri`.
-Configurations under `apollo.config` are parameters of the project that users created above, including serviceName, env, clusters, namespace, token and refreshInterval.
+​	Configurations under `apollo.config` are parameters of the project that users created above, including serviceName, env, clusters, namespace, token and refreshInterval.
 Pay attention to `refreshInterval: 10`, it means service will fetch latest configuration items every each 10 seconds, default refresh cycle is 30 second if no value is configured here.

 ### Get configurations